sagannotcarl/nnpn-static/site/content/programs/annual-conference/_index.md

 *Meet Peggy Shipman: young, bright, socially prominent, politically ambivalent.
 At eighteen she becomes Mrs. Benedict Arnold.
 But wait -- is she a knowing partner in her infamous husband’s treason?
 Is she playing a conniving role in his outrageous attempt to destroy an adolescent country fighting for its independence?
 Or is she merely a naïve spouse, betrayed along with George Washington and the rest of America?
 And how does she get her hair so high?*

 The Loyals *is a gripping investigation into espionage and patriotism during the American Revolution – and the greatest act of disloyalty this young country had ever seen.
 History is the fundamental lens through which we view the present.
-With this romantic comedy about treason, I seek to investigate the intersection of historical fact and my own narrative invention, while telling a two-hundred and forty year-old narrative that throws light and resonance on today’s political shenanigans.*
+With this romantic comedy about treason, Gregory seeks to investigate the intersection of historical fact and her own narrative invention, while telling a two-hundred and forty year-old narrative that throws light and resonance on today’s political shenanigans.*

 **[Click here](https://www.eventbrite.com/e/105656587698) to register**